 Say something: When you have taken the time to educate yourself about self-harm, make the time to express to your loved on that you are worried about them and that you care about them.
 Say something like, “I’ve been concerned about you.”
 This can allow your loved one the chance to talk openly about what he or she has been feeling.
 When they do talk to you about their self-harm, make sure that you are truly listening to what they are saying.
 Don’t judge them and don’t dismiss any feelings they may be experiencing.

-Offer help: If your loved one decides to seek help from a treatment recovery program offer to be there for them throughout the whole process.
+Offer help: If your loved one decides to seek help from a treatment recovery center or hospital, offer to be there for them throughout the whole process.
 Offer to make appointments and go with them to speak to the doctors.
-Go check out treatment centers with them and assist in the decision making process.
+Go check out treatment centers or hospitals with them and assist in the decision making process.
 Finally, reassure your loved one that you will be beside them throughout treatment and afterward.

 Those who engage in self-harm know that relief achieved from these behaviors doesn’t last long and often causes an individual to feel a great deal of shame and guilt.
 It is a temporary fix to a much bigger problem.
 Constantly trying to keep this self-injurious behavior a secret can cause you to have difficulties within your social relationships and may leave you feeling lonely and trapped.
 Additionally, constantly hurting yourself can lead to a number of negative health consequences.

-An inpatient treatment center that is skilled at treating individuals who engage in self-harm is one of the most effective treatment options.
+An inpatient treatment center or hospital that is skilled at treating individuals who engage in self-harm is one of the most effective treatment options.
 Inpatient care allows you to escape the problems and worries of your daily life and truly focus on your recovery.
 Additionally, an inpatient center will allow you to recover while keeping you safe and free from harm.
-In an inpatient treatment program, you will be involved in a number of different treatment techniques, such as individual, group, and family therapy, all designed to help get to the root of the development of your self-harm.
+In an inpatient treatment program at a hospital or treatment center, you will be involved in a number of different treatment techniques, such as individual, group, and family therapy, all designed to help get to the root of the development of your self-harm.

 Highland Ridge Hospital sees every teen, adult, and older adult who comes to us for help as a unique individual who requires compassionate, individualized care.
-Each patient is seen as a whole person beyond a constellation of symptoms.
+Each patient at our treatment center is seen as a whole person beyond a constellation of symptoms.
 We aim to be a safe haven of treatment and recovery for people who struggle with mental health disorders and self-harming behaviors.
-Our staff is well versed in our core values: care, compassion, concern, and competence.
+Our treatment center’s staff is well versed in our core values: care, compassion, concern, and competence.
 You will see our dedication in every interaction we have with you.

-When you first come to Highland Ridge, we will take the time to sit down with you and completely evaluate your current situation so that we can determine exactly what you need from us.
+When you first come to Highland Ridge Hospital, we will take the time to sit down with you and completely evaluate your current situation so that we can determine exactly what you need from us.
 Our medical evaluation will allow us to gain greater insight into any medical problems you may be struggling with, while the psychological evaluation will determine the severity of your self-harm behavior and discover the presence of any undiagnosed co-occurring mental disorders.
-Once all evaluations are complete we will sit down with you and design a plan of care for your stay with us.
+Once all evaluations are complete, we will sit down with you and design a plan of care for your stay with us at our treatment center.

 Individual therapy is a wonderful way for a counselor to help you identify the negative thoughts that are causing you to injure yourself.
-In individual sessions, you’ll spend private time with a therapist, away from the rest of the residents, where you will work on identifying self-harm triggers and ways in which you can better cope.
+In individual sessions at our treatment center, you’ll spend private time with a therapist, away from the rest of the residents, where you will work on identifying self-harm triggers and ways in which you can better cope.

 Group therapy is a great way for people who engage in self-harm behaviors to work with others who are facing similar struggles so that you all can learn, grow, and heal from one another.
-We offer a variety of group therapy types, including process groups to allow you the time to work through your emotions and psychoeducational groups to educate you about various topics.
+We offer a variety of group therapy types at our treatment center, including process groups to allow you the time to work through your emotions and psychoeducational groups to educate you about various topics.
 Topics for group will vary session by session and may include anger management, stress reduction, and coping skills.

 Family therapy is very important for people who are struggling with self-harm and surrounding emotions.
-During family sessions, we allow your loved ones to express their emotions in a safe, supportive environment.
+During family sessions at Highland Ridge Hospital, we allow your loved ones to express their emotions in a safe, supportive environment.
 We will also take the time to teach your family members ways in which they can support you during your recovery.

-In addition to traditional therapeutic techniques, we also offer a wide array of experiential treatments to compliment your therapy.
+In addition to traditional therapeutic techniques, we also offer a wide array of experiential treatments to compliment your therapy at Highland Ridge Hospital.
 These may include: